 Cost, weight, and maintenance issues dog American’s espresso coffee machines

-Granted, American’s espresso coffee coffee coffee was better than the dreaded crafted coffee, nevertheless their espressos were never tip-top – pod-based coffee, not hot enough, and lacking a substantial oomph.
+Granted, American’s espresso coffee coffee coffee was better than the dreaded brewed coffee, however their espressos were never tip-top – pod-based coffee, not hot enough, and lacking a substantial oomph.
 What’s a coffee pod worth?
 25 cents?
 Drilling down, it probably isn’t the cost of the coffee that is bothering the bean counters at American Airlines; it’s the machines’ weight and the cost of maintaining them.

-American’s espresso coffee coffee machines weren’t the light little numbers you have on your kitchen bench.
-To adhere to FAA regulations, these machines are modified and substantially heavier and more complicated than domestic espresso coffee machines.
-They are likewise temperamental, costly, and labor-intensive to service and maintain.
-American Airlines may have just decided espresso coffee coffee machines were not worth the trouble they caused.
+American’s espresso coffee machines weren’t the light little numbers you have on your kitchen bench.
+To adhere to FAA regulations, these machines are modified and substantially heavier and more complex than domestic espresso coffee coffee machines.
+They are also temperamental, costly, and labor-intensive to service and maintain.
+American Airlines may have truly decided espresso coffee machines were not worth the trouble they caused.

 Regardless, American Airlines’ decision has upset quite a few of its average first class passengers.
 Now, like everyone else, it’s brewed coffee on their next American Airlines flight.
 Love.

 Is American Airlines doing the right thing by axing its espresso coffee machines from first class?
-Post a comment and let us know.
+Article a comment and let us understand.

-This post was firstly published here, and it was adapted for our blog for our section about Espresso.
+This post was to start with published here, and it was adapted for our blog for our section about Espresso.

 You must be logged in to post a comment.